JPAmaro/nginx-docker-aws/README.md

 **Notes:**

-AWS access credentials must be supplied to Terraform in "~/.aws/credentials" file.
+AWS access credentials must be supplied at run time or, if created beforehand, Terraform can get the values from environment variables, that must be exported like this: export TF_VAR_aws_region=us-east-1 export TF_VAR_aws_access_key=abc123 export TF_VAR_aws_secret_key=def123

 The scripts were tested with my AWS account with a user that has full admin policy.

 After applying the Terraform configuration it returns the load balancer's public URL in the output to view the default nginx homepage.